rowancallahan/rowancallahan.github.io/_posts/2023-12-26-presenting-woofGPT.markdown

 categories: jekyll update
 ---

-##WoofGPT a breakthrough in animal language models
+## WoofGPT represents a novel breakthrough in animal language models

 Recent breakthroughs in Artificial Intelligence and Large language models have promised to reshape how we work, live and think.
 Despite large breakthroughs in human like intelligence animal, and in particular dog-like intelligence has proven difficult to pin down and capture.